antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ```
 To run the test, we need to right-click the collection and enter the "Run collection" menu.
 Then, we can click on "Run {Collection name}", wait a few seconds and view the results.

-If you get stuck or just is having difficulties writing tests, you can get help from the [Postbot](https://www.postman.com/product/postbot/).
-The bot can assist you with writing new tests, fixing a test, and even writing documentation for the API, its has an similar interface as [ChatGBT]() where you can write prompts.
+If you get stuck or just is having difficulties writing tests cases, you can get help from the [Postbot](https://www.postman.com/product/postbot/).
+The bot can assist you with writing tests, fixing a test, and even writing documentation for the API, its has an similar interface as [ChatGBT]() where you write prompts and the changes will be applied .

-With a bit of editing and help from the bot, the tests for one of the API operations are finalized.
+After some editing and help from the bot, the tests for all off the operation could easily written and here is the final result for Current API.
 ```
 pm.test("Validate headers", function () {
     pm.response.to.have.header('Content-Type', 'application/json');